Eigenbahn/focus-or-launch/README.md

 # focus-or-launch

-Small script to focus or launch program under X server.
+Small script to focus or launch a program under X server.

 ## Introduction